barabr25/book-data-pipeline/01-web-scraping/README.md

 - BeautifulSoup
 - pandas

-## Data Collected
-- Movie title
-- Release year
-- IMDb rating

 ## Outcome
-Scraped movie data and saved it as a CSV file for analysis.
+The scraped data will be saved into a CSV file for further analysis.